opencaesar/opencaesar.github.io/_posts/2023-2-1-OML-v2-Proposal.md

 The openCAESAR team is currently planning a major revision (v2) of OML that will feature:

+>Note: you can read about the OML v2 release in May 2023 [here]](https://www.opencaesar.io/projects/2023-7-21-OML-v2.html).

 #### Syntax Simplifications

 Changes to the OML abstract syntax and its Java API that does not impact the textual syntax: